alanmichaelpittman100/CNV-Caller/README.md

 3_realigned.bam \
 3_realigned.bam

-Includes python script to join outputs from multiple samples into a single excel file for easy of viewing
+Includes python script to join outputs from multiple samples into a single excel file for ease of viewing